 To accommodate resources that may have certain baseload generating requirements, in this RFP, Bidders may propose a generating resource as a baseload product (including a must-take option) and as a call-option product by combining two product categories.
-The baseload portion should be offered as a the Baseload product-Product (Product Package A), and the remaining Capacity offered may portion should be offered as a call-option (the Low Heat Rate MUCCO) product (Product Package C).
+The baseload portion should be offered as the Baseload Product (Product Package A), and the remaining portion should be offered as the Low Heat Rate MUCCO product (Product Package C).
 The Delivery Term for a linked proposal is limited to one (1) or three (3) years.
 The Bidder should specify in the Special Considerations section of the applicable Product Packages that the two proposals are linked and required to be procured together.
 If two proposals are specified to be linked and required to be procured together, they will not be considered separately.
-If a Bidder wishes to have proposals considered separately as well as linked, it will be necessary to submit additional and separate proposals for such resourceseach product and to pay a separate proposal submittal fee for each proposal.
+If a Bidder wishes to have proposals considered separately as well as linked, it will be necessary to submit additional and separate proposals for each product and to pay a separate proposal submittal fee for each proposal.
 As described in Appendix E-1, combination proposals will be evaluated on a combined total cost/benefit perspective.